How Much Does it Cost to Hot Air Balloon? And is it Worth It?

 Admiring the land from up above has always been on my bucket list.
-Thus, I decided to celebrate my sister’s college graduation in style.
+So I decided to celebrate my sister’s college graduation in style.
 I booked us a thrilling hot air balloon ride over the Lore Valley (France), starting from Amboise.
+I was worried about the price so I did a bit of research.

 Once bitten by the bug, it is impossible to stay away from this amazing means of transportation.
 There is more to it than just entertainment and a few shivers.
 The liberation you feel up in the air gives you a buoyancy boost to last for several months.